 The Report on Corporate Governance for the year under review is forming part of theAnnual Report.
-The Certificate from the Statutory Auditors of the Company confirmingcompliance with the conditions of Corporate Governance as stipulated in Regulation 34 andSchedule Rs.to the Listing Regulations is annexed to the Report on Corporate Governance.
+The certificate from the Statutory Auditors of the Company confirmingcompliance with the conditions of Corporate Governance as stipulated in Regulation 34 andSchedule V to the Listing Regulations is annexed to the Report on Corporate Governance.

 Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 (as amended from time to time) theCompany had appointed M/s.
-U. Hegde and Associates Practicing Company Secretaries toundertake the Secretarial Audit of the Company for the FY 2017-18.
+U. Hegde and Associates Practicing Company Secretaries toundertake the Secretarial Audit of the Company for the FY2019-20.

 The Secretarial Audit Report is appended as "Annexure 4" to theBoard's Report.

-Details of the foreign exchange earnings and outgo are given in the Note No. 44 to theFinancial Statements.
+Details of the foreign exchange earnings and outgo are given in the Note No. 47 to theFinancial Statement.